gumaerc-testorg/7.003-Spring-2022/content/resources/mit7_003_s22_day21_facs_data_pdf.md

   youtube_description: ''
   youtube_id: ''
 ---
-This file contains genomic data that can be used to complete the activities for Lab Day 13.
+This file contains data and figures needed for completing the lab day's activities.